Fasting: Days 18-19

 After all the pain and discomfort I’ve been through the past couple of weeks, suffice to say my outlook on food (and subsequently myself) has completely changed.
 I can’t believe how much I’d abused my body all these years via the food I had eaten.
 I noticed that the first week of my detox was relatively okay.
 It was entering into second week and third week that it became very rough.

-Mapping this with my diet changes through life, Week 1 of my detox probably corresponded to my 3 years of eating a vegetarian diet, which, while not the healthiest, was manageable, detox-wise.
-Week 2 onwards probably corresponded to my years of eating a meat-based diet before turning vegetarian.
-My diet was very unhealthy during those times.
-Besides it being meat-based, I also often had fast-food, processed food and fried food as an after-school leisure activity with friends.
-While I was going through the detox, my mind kept flashing back to all those unhealthy food I had fed myself with in the past.
-I felt saddened by all the unhealthy stuff I had fed my body with during all those times.
+Mapping this with my diet changes through life, Week 1 of my detox probably corresponded to my 3 years of eating a relatively healthy diet.
+Week 2 onwards probably corresponded to my years of unhealthy eating.
+As an unconscious teen, I often had fast-food, processed food and fried food as an after-school leisure activity with friends.
+While I was going through the detox, my mind kept flashing back to all those unhealthy food I had eaten in the past.
+I felt saddened by all the unhealthy stuff I had fed my body back then.
 My Week 1 detox was absolutely nothing compared to the detox I went through in Week 2, and the detox I’m going now in Week 3.

 With the end of the fast, I’m going to stop abusing the role of food in my life.
 No more eating for the sake of eating, eating because I feel I have to, eating just to please others, or eating as a proxy for something else.
 Now that my systems have been thoroughly cleaned out with the fast, I can’t stand the thought of contaminating them with any bad foods at all – it’s quite revolting.
 From now on, food will be what it is – an energy source that allows me to continue living and get the best out of life (Day 10).
-And the richest, most direct energy source is really none other than fresh, raw fruits, vegetables, nuts and seeds from Mother Nature, the way she has presented to us.
-This is going to be my #1 source in meeting my daily energy and nutritional needs; non-raw vegan food is a distant second in the case raw food is not available.
-I’m definitely not going to have any dairy, eggs or fried/oily food in my diet anymore.
-Subsequently, I suspect I’m going to start frequenting Subway from now on. (thinking back it was one of my frequent spots when I first turned vegetarian 3 years ago).
+And some of the richest, most direct energy source is fresh fruits, vegetables, nuts and seeds from Mother Nature, the way she has presented to us.

 2 days left, and it’ll be time to break the fast.
-I’m thankful for this whole experience – it has truly opened my mind on a whole new level.
+I’m thankful for this whole experience – it has truly opened my mind to a whole new level.

 Update: Days 20-21 update is up!